spenserwellen/React-Markdown-Previewer/README.md

 # React-Markdown-Previewer
-A Colorful Markdown Previewer for React
+A colorful markdown previewer for React